|Nutrition Facts (per serving)|

-I used boneless chicken breasts in the recipe.
+Boneless chicken breasts are used in this recipe.
 If you use very thin or small chicken breasts, adjust the time accordingly.
 If you use bone-in chicken breasts or other chicken parts, you might have to adjust the time.
 Check with an instant-read food thermometer to make sure the chicken is thoroughly cooked.

 Serve it with pineapple slices or chunks and your favorite vegetables.
 The recipe is easily scaled down for four.

 3/4 cup all-purpose flour